dji-sdk/Onboard-SDK-Doc/source/guides/component-guide-control-authority.md

 The remote controller sticks can manually control aircraft flight for all states except for when the movement control commands are being sent from the onboard computer, or a mission has started.
 If missions are executing, the sticks will change the mission behavior:

 * Waypoint Mission: Sticks will control mission speed and aircraft yaw
-* Hotpoint Mission: Sticks will control hotpoint radius, direction of travel and aircraft yaw
+* Hotpoint Mission: Sticks will control mission speed, hotpoint radius, direction of travel and aircraft yaw